caden-maxwell/advent-of-code-2023/03/README.md

 adjacencies is pretty messy right now.
 Nonetheless, it works!
 Here is the final
 solution: [`part1.php`](part1.php)

+---

+Update: Made the adjacency checker much more compact by flattening the three symbol rows into one.

 ## Part 2

 A concise description of this part's challenge.